Gerald1973/BreakWall/readme.md

 ## Prerequisite

-In order to develop this game you will need these dependencies:
+In order to develop this game you will need the following dependencies.

-### Every systems:
+### Every systems

 SDL2_2.0.14
 <https://www.libsdl.org/download-2.0.php>